FlamePYB/YapBuddy/README.md

 ## What is Yapper?

 Yapper is a chatbot you run in your terminal.
-It responds to whatever you type, but doesn’t remember previous messages, store logs, or use any advanced AI.
+It responds to whatever you type,it cannot store memories for now , it just uses temporary chat logs for the current chat,and it cannot store stuff in memory or use any advanced AI.
 Think of it as a simple starting point for future chatbot features.

 ---